Limits

 0.99999-0.00001

-As you can see, the closer the values of x to 1 from the left, the closer the value of f(x) to 0.
-We also see this behavior when we consider values close to 1 from the right.
+As you can see, the closer the values of x to 1 from the left, the closer the f(x) value to 0.
+We also see this behavior when considering values close to 1 from the right.
 This means that in either direction (right or left), as the value of x becomes closer to 1, the value of f(x) tends to approach 0.

 This means that the limit of the sample function above as x approaches 1 is 0.

-Note that based on our analysis above, substituting x = 1 to the function doesn’t mean that the resulting value of f(x) is 0; it only means that the behavior of the function tends to reach 0 as we substitute values of x that are extremely close to 1 from the left of it or the right of it.
+Note that based on our analysis above, substituting x = 1 to the function doesn’t mean that the resulting value of f(x) is 0; it only means that the behavior of the function tends to reach 0 as we substitute values of x that are incredibly close to 1 from the left or the right of it.

 From our example above, we can state the intuitive definition of limits.